LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      since the transcript forms must be received first by Loyola and sent off again to ECE.
 #.
 International students (not U.S. citizens or permanent residents)
+     must have their English certified *before* any kind of admission.

+     *Informally* the GPD is happy to look at an application that is complete except for the English requirement, and let you know if you should expect the GPD's recommendation for admission, *after* an
+     official passing English result is provided.
+     Later, the Graduate School Dean's approval is still needed for final admission.

+     The Loyola Graduate School accepts just two approaches to the English requirement, and a few explicit exceptions:

-     must earn at least
+     *   The main way is to earn at least
-     79 on the internet-based TOEFL test; or at least a 6.5 on the IELTS academic test, and the *official results must come to Loyola directly from the testing agency*.
+         79 on the internet-based TOEFL test; or at least a 6.5 on the IELTS academic test,
+         and the *official results must come to Loyola directly* *from the testing agency*.
          Loyola's institutional code is 1412;
          the department code is not needed.

          You can *retake* an English exam as many times as you need *before* admission
          to to get up to a passing grade.

          *Do not request to be admitted with a lower score*.
          Loyola has no official program for conditional admission without the required score.
-     *Informally* the GPD is happy to look at an application that is complete except for the English score, and let you know if you should expect the GPD's recommendation for admission, *after* an official passing English score is provided.

-     ESL courses may help you pass one of these exams, but ESL course grades do not substitute for a required test.

-     If taking one of these tests, be sure to sign up for an early test date, since results take 4-6 weeks to be delivered to Loyola.
+         If taking one of these tests, be sure to sign up for an early test date, since results take 4-6 weeks to be delivered *officially* to Loyola.

-     Students for whom the English test is waived
+     *   If you want to improve your English at Loyola, in preparation for possible graduate study, you can *first* apply to our full-time ESL program, http://www.luc.edu/esl/, and do well enough in courses and a comprehensive exam.
+Only sufficient achievement in *Loyola's*
+         ESL program is a substitute for one of the standardized tests above.
+         With any other ESL program one of the standardized tests is still required.

+         NOTE:  Loyola's ESL is a separate program from the Graduate School.
+         Appropriate certification from this ESL program merely satisfies the English requirement for Graduate School applicants.
+         It does not imply the Graduate School Dean's approval for your admission.
+All other
+         parts of your application remain to be considered.

+     *   The English requirement is *waived* only for students for satisfy at least one of the following:

          *   U.S. citizens and permanent residents
-      *  Students with Bachelor's or higher degree from accredited institutions in the US, United Kingdom, Canada, Australia or New Zealand, who primarily attended their classes in those countries.
-Students are exempt who will complete one of these programs before matriculation at Loyola, even if they have further degrees from another country.
+         *   Students with Bachelor's or higher degree from accredited institutions in the US,
+             United Kingdom, Canada, Australia or New Zealand, who primarily attended their classes in those countries.
+             Students are exempt who
+             will complete one of these programs before matriculation at Loyola, even if they have further degrees from another country.
+             Note: Graduating from a program offered in English from any *other* country does *not* exempt the student from the English requirement.
+         *   Students who have written and defended a Masters thesis or doctoral dissertation in English

 #.
 International applicants who will be on an F-1 visa
      (including those who are seeking financial aid from the department)